 How to: Add XMLMappedRange Controls to Worksheets

-For Excel 2007 projects, on the Developer tab, click Source.
+On the Developer tab, click Source.

 If the Developer tab is not visible on the Ribbon, you must enable it.
 For more information, see How to: Show the Developer Tab on the Ribbon.